xerial/snappy-java/Milestone.md

 ## snappy-java-1.1.3 (will be available Early 2017)
  * We are waiting contributions of native libraries for varios platforms.
    * Run `make native test` and send the result as a pull requset.
- * We also test the usability of newly added bitshuffle API before this release.
+ * We also test the usability of the newly added bitshuffle API before this release.

 ## snappy-java-1.1.3-M1 (2017-01-19)
  * This is a preview release.
 Appreciate your feedback.